Active living: Benefits

-Endurance, flexibility, balance, and strength activities can be incorporated into daily routines and promote active living.
-For example, activities such as household chores and taking the stairs can fit into more than one of the above categories.

 Recommendations

 In Canada, the Public Health Agency of Canada supported the Canadian Society for Exercise Physiology (CSEP) to review the Canada's Physical Activity Guides, which were updated and replaced with the Get Active Tip Sheets.
 The Get Active Tip Sheets are broken down into 4 age categories (5–11, 12–17, 18–64, and 65 & older).

 The Get Active Tip Sheets recommend that children aged 5–11 and youth aged 12–17 should participate in at least 60 minutes of moderate to vigorous physical activity each day.
 The recommendation for adults 18–64 and for older adults 65 years and older is at least 2.5 hours of moderate to vigorous physical activity per week.
 These minutes do not all need to be done at the same time, but the recommendation is a minimum of 10 minutes at a time.

 Initiatives

 In Canada, there are many active living initiatives currently in place.
 One of the most well-known programs is the ParticipACTION program, which aims to encourage Canadians to move more and increase their physical activity levels.
 Their mission statement is "ParticipACTION is the national voice of physical activity and sport participation in Canada.
 Through leadership in communications, capacity building and knowledge exchange, we inspire and support Canadians to move more."
 Since the 1970s, ParticipACTION has been motivating Canadians to live actively and participate in sports.